t-padma/t-padma-old.github.io/_pages/cv.md

 Awards and Fellowships
 ------
-* **Innovation in Science Pursuit for Inspired Research (INSPIRE) Scholarship** - Department of Science and Technology, Government of India (August 01, 2016 - present)
+* <u>Innovation in Science Pursuit for Inspired Research (INSPIRE) Scholarship</u> - Department of Science and Technology, Government of India (August 01, 2016 - present)

 Research Experience
 -------